 Treatment for periodontitis (gum disease) and other similar conditions

 In some cases, a child could have a high risk of cavities.
 For example, if you’ve had cavities while growing up or if your relatives had them, then your child is susceptible to it and he will need preventive oral care.

 One popular preventive measure for tooth cavities is the use of dental sealants.
 These are plastic coatings that protect the surface of the teeth, especially the back teeth, which is the common starting point for tooth decay.
 With the help of dental sealants, we are able to prevent 80% of cavities.

 Furthermore, you should use fluoride toothpaste to brush your child’s teeth at least twice daily.
 For babies, make sure that you use a soft-bristled toothbrush with a small amount of fluoride toothpaste.
 These are only a few of the things we will teach you upon your visit.

 With decades of dentistry experience, Doctors Jill Moniz, Lawrence Shiff, and Reza Hakim Shoushtari will provide the utmost care that your child to have strong teeth and a long-lasting healthy smile.

-Help your child have a lifetime of healthy teeth and gums.
-Contact The Schiff Dental Group and request a dental exam and cleaning for your child.
+Contact The Schiff Dental Group today for a dental exam and cleaning for your child.